Sab-tech-lab/Cartographer3d-FLsun-V400/README.md

 Once the probe is properly installed, do not launch the machine configuration macros, but first make sure the probe correctly reads the metal bed below it with command CARTOGRAPHER_QUERY.

-Remember to update the "delta_calibrate" and "bed_mesh" sections by updating the radius with a radius that allows the probe to read the plate, the standard radius is 147 but to work with this radius you need a 350mm radius plate (I bought it), with the standard 310 plate use a 120 radius or minus.
+> :warning: Remember to update the "delta_calibrate" and "bed_mesh" sections by updating the radius with a radius that allows the probe to read the plate, the standard radius is 147 but to work with this radius you need a 350mm radius plate (I bought it), with the standard 310 plate use a 120 radius or minus.

 Check if proble read the bed with command "CARTOGRAPHER_QUERY", remember that the probe is set back from the nozzle, check that the coil has the metal plate underneath it.
 Controls the limit positions of the printhead by moving it to different positions and probing the probe reading.